pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - `SwipeableCard`: Individual card component with swipe gestures
 - `CollaborationDialog`: Modal component for displaying collaboration details
 - `MatchNotification`: Component that displays when a match is found
+- `EmptyState`: Component that displays when there are no more cards to show

+The empty state UI appears in two situations:
+1. When there are no collaborations matching the user's filters
+2. When the user has viewed all available collaborations

+In both cases, the same UI is shown, providing a consistent experience.
+The empty state offers two actions:
+- "Refresh" button: Invalidates the query cache and fetches fresh data from the server
+- "Adjust Filters" button: Takes the user to the filters page to modify their discovery preferences

 ### Client-Side Implementation